bloodyowl/website/blog/2019-02-10-what-is-the-option-type-and-what-does-it-solve.md

 - we have a map function
 - it takes an option containing a value of type `a`
 - it takes a function that takes a value of type `a` and returns a value of type `b`
-- an option containing a value of type `b`
+- it returns an option containing a value of type `b`

 As another exemple, here's a `flatMap` function for options: